 Sodium Bicarbonate, Sodium Lauryl Sulfoacetate, Glycerin Potassium Bitartrate (Cream of Tartare), Zea Mays (Corn Starch), Prunus Amygdalus Dulcis (Almond Oil), Polysorbate 80, Mentha Spicata (Spearming Essential Oil), CI 42090, CI 77491, Rayon, Aqua, Urea, Shellac, CI 77019, Synthetic Fluorphlogopite, CI 77891, Tin Oxide

 How to Use

 Using our Bubble Brick is easy!
-While running the bath, just break off a chunk (almost like a cookie!) and hold it under the running water while crumbling it in your hand until completely disintegrated.
+While running the bath, just break off a chunk and hold it under the running water while crumbling it in your hand until completely disintegrated.
 Bits may drop into the bottom of the bath - that’s no problem, just swish the water around to completely dissolve them (this also helps make even bigger bubbles!).
 If you have low water pressure swish the bath water around to make lots of bubbles.
 The end result is just as many bubbles as liquid bubble bath, and no plastic - Fantastic!